 |Subject:||Home Phototherapy Devices for Neonatal Hyperbilirubinemia|

-This document addresses the use of home phototherapy and the devices used for the treatment of neonatal jaundice that is physiologic (i.e., non-pathologic) in nature.
+This document addresses the use of home phototherapy and the devices used for the treatment of neonatal jaundice that is physiologic (that is, non-pathologic) in nature.
 In utero, the fetus requires larger amounts of hemoglobin for oxygenation.
-After birth, when the infant is breathing on its own, the need is reduced and hemoglobin is rapidly destroyed, producing increased levels of bilirubin.
+After birth, the need is reduced and hemoglobin is rapidly destroyed, producing increased levels of bilirubin.
 Jaundice results when the neonate's liver is unable to efficiently clear the accumulating bilirubin.
 Neonatal jaundice is a common occurrence and is frequently treated in the home setting.
-Infants with very high levels of bilirubin are better managed in the inpatient setting.
+Infants with very high levels of bilirubin may be managed in the inpatient setting.

 Home phototherapy devices for neonatal hyperbilirubinemia are considered medically necessary when: